Eben Byers: Legacy

 Byers's death received much publicity and it heightened awareness of the dangers of radioactive "cures".

 The Federal Trade Commission issued an order against Bailey's business to "cease and desist from various representations theretofore made by them as to the therapeutic value of Radithor and from representing that the product Radithor is harmless".
 He later founded the "Radium Institute" in New York and marketed a radioactive belt-clip, a radioactive paperweight, and a mechanism which purported to make water radioactive.

 After exhuming Byers's body in 1965, MIT physicist Robley Evans estimated Byers's total radium intake as about 1000 μCi (37 MBq), with about half from Ra-226 and the other half from the highly radioactive mesothorium (Ra-228).
 Dr. Evans also studied radium dial painters and was able to study one whose intake was similar to, but somewhat higher than Byers's.

-There is a pair of photographs found online which supposedly shows Eben Byers with a missing lower jaw.
-One or both of these disturbing images appear on many websites and in many online searches for Byers.

-The photos appear to have originated in a book titled Manual Of Standard Practice Of Plastic and Maxillofacial Surgery by Robert H. Ivy, published by the United States Government in 1942; the book focuses on war injuries and the photographs, purportedly of Byers, appear alongside many images of other serious injuries.
+A pair of photographs widely distributed on the internet supposedly show Byers with a missing lower jaw.
+However, the photos originated in a book titled Manual of Standard Practice of Plastic and Maxillofacial Surgery by Robert H. Ivy, published by the United States Government in 1942; the book focuses on war injuries and the photographs, purportedly of Byers, appear alongside many images of other serious injuries.
+The subject of the photos is not identified in the book.

-There is no reference in the book which states that the photos are of Byers, depicts a person with radium afflictions, nor is the source of the photographs mentioned.
-However, given the subject of the book, it seems reasonable to conclude that the images are not of Byers, but of an injured United States war veteran.